pivlab/onboarding/onboarding.md

 This is ideal.
 Being able to find them will make sure we don't make the same failure twice.

-**Non-Code Versioning:** Non-code documents should be kept in a place that maintains version history.
+**Non-code versioning:** Non-code documents should be kept in a place that maintains version history.
 The University of Colorado provides [OneDrive](https://medschool.zendesk.com/hc/en-us/sections/360005497433-OneDrive) for this purpose.

-**Data Management:** For publicly available data, scripts used to download and process these data should be preserved, as should the versions of items used in processing (e.g. probe to gene mappings).
+**Data management:** For publicly available data, scripts used to download and process these data should be preserved, as should the versions of items used in processing (e.g. probe to gene mappings).
 These items should be version controlled.
 Where possible, intermediate files of reasonable size can be stored to facilitate re-use, but the process to regenerate these files from publicly available data should be preserved.
 When we generate data, they should be stored in a location where they are replicated and uploaded to the relevant database as soon as possible (e.g. GEO for gene expression, SRA for sequencing).